jjvanzon/Circular-Language-Spec/spec/inheritance/specialization.md

 #### System Commands Extension By Overriding (Questionable)

 This is a technique that might not work.
 The idea is that you accomplish command extension by employing the overriding concept.
-The idea is that you override the base command, executing your own procedure and call the base command from your own procedure.
+The idea is that you override the base command, executing your own command and call the base command from your own command.

 ![](images/2.%20Specialization.036.png)